xBromsson/dnd-spells/readme.md

-# DnD Spells List
+# DnD 5e Spell List

 ![Static Badge](https://img.shields.io/badge/status%3A-stable_beta-green)

-This is a simple list of DnD 5e spells fetched from open5e api. :point_right: [Open5e github](https://github.com/open5e/open5e)
+This is a searchable list of DnD 5e spells fetched from open5e api. :point_right: [Open5e github](https://github.com/open5e/open5e)

+#### Current Features:

+- Lists all spells available in the DnD SRD.
+Learn more about the SRD 📑 [Here](https://dnd.wizards.com/resources/systems-reference-document)
+- Spells are listed in a beautiful column & row format
+- All fields are filterable via a search bar

+#### Planned Features:

+- Ability to click on a spell to open single page details about that spell